Skip to main content

 Joy-Con improvements (and problems)

-According to reports from Spanish video game website Vandal, Joy-Cons for the Switch 2 will connect magnetically instead of using a plastic rail system.
+According to multiple reports, but originating from video game website Vandal, the Joy-Cons for the Switch 2 will connect magnetically instead of using a plastic rail system.
 While this is great news for anyone who has ever struggled to remove a Joy-Con from their Switch (it can be surprisingly difficult), it’s unclear if old Joy-Cons will be compatible with the Switch 2 with this swap.
 The existing Nintendo Switch Pro Controller will reportedly work with Switch 2.

 Vandel found this information through sources at peripherals manufacturers.